haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/ee/GroupedProductStaging.md

 ## Implementation details

-The Magento_GroupedProductStaging module extends functionality of the Magento_GroupedProduct to be used in staging.
+The Magento_GroupedProductStaging模块 extends functionality of the Magento_GroupedProduct to be used in staging.
 It adds Grouped Products field set to the Schedule Update form of a product.

 ## Dependencies

-You can find the list of modules that have dependencies on the Magento_GroupedProductStaging module in the `require` section of the `composer.json` file.
+You can find the list of modules that have dependencies on the Magento_GroupedProductStaging模块 in the `require` section of the `composer.json` file.
 The file is located in the root directory of the module.

 ## Extension points

-[The Magento dependency injection mechanism](http://devdocs.magento.com/guides/v2.2/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_GroupedProductStaging module.
+[The Magento dependency injection mechanism](http://devdocs.magento.com/guides/v2.2/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_GroupedProductStaging模块.

 ## Additional information